For Ukrainians2026-03-19T13:53:51+01:00

 If applicable, it is important to provide supporting medical documentation (for example, a doctor’s letter explaining the need for certain medication, care, or accessible housing).

-Documents can be provided in Ukrainian or Polish, together with an English or German translation.
+Documents can be provided in Ukrainian, together with an English or German translation.
 Official translations are not required.

 This information helps the project assess whether participation is possible and whether a suitable match with a city can be considered.